mrc-ide/individual/joss/paper.md

 to cover nearly all models of practical interest using simple, standardized code which is fast enough to be useful for computation heavy applications.

+- one really cool thing about individual we should talk about is how users define variables rather than a type for a particular agent.

 - say something about how writing models in "individual" looks a lot like how one conceptually thinks about models as defining state and processes/rules which update state?

 - say something about how it's great it's in R because we can use the huge ecosystem of inference packages, etc?

+- arbitrary waiting time distributions possible, most models assume the rate or probability of occurrence of events is either constant or depends on time.
+In `individual` it is possible for processes and events to not only depend on time and individual level attributes but also the time since an event was enabled (non-Markovian).

 The `individual` package is written in the R language, which is a *lingua franca* in epidemiological applications.
 The package uses `Rcpp` [@Rcpp] to link to